 Dr. Ehrlich is a Clinical Examiner with the National Board of Examiners in Optometry, which certifies new doctors for licensure.
 He has also served as an Examiner for the Northeast Regional Clinical Optometric Testing Service.
 An inventor, as well, he holds patents in the United States and seven foreign countries for an Emergency Eye Irrigation Device.

 Dr. Ehrlich did an externship in low vision at the Allied Services for the Handicapped Hospital in Scranton, PA under Dr. William Polikoff, a pioneer and innovator in the field.
 He is a charter member of the select provider panel chosen by the NJ Commission for the Blind and Visually Impaired, as well as a charter member of the Low Vision Section of the American Optometric Association.
 He has served as the state liason for this section to the American Optometric Association.
 His peers frequently consult him on low vision matters.
 Dr. Ehrlich has given numerous lectures and has been a guest on both radio and television.

 Contact lenses are another of Dr. Ehrlich's areas of expertise.
 He is a charter member of the Contact Lens Section of the American Optometric Association, and specializes in the "hard to fit" patient, including multifocal and astigmatic modalities.

-Dr. Ehrlich is active with the NJ Society of Optometric Physicians, currently serving on their Eye Care Benefits Committee.
+Dr. Ehrlich has been active with the NJ Society of Optometric Physicians, serving on their Eye Care Benefits Committee.
 He is a past Public Affairs Editor for the society.